 I’ll give you a link here to Undying Empire if you want to open it in another tab.

-Sora passed a few plates as they took turns moving around the platters, loading their plates with food.
-She noticed Wendy trying to hide her glare, eyes darting to Kari every so often.
-Kari must have seen, but ate quietly, keeping to herself.
+Sora passed a few plates as they took turns moving around the platters, loading up on food.
+She noticed Wendy trying to hide her glare, gaze darting to Kari every so often.
+The Fenris Wolf must have seen, but ate quietly, keeping to herself.

 Ashley and Alice weren’t touching the food they’d prepared, choosing instead to smile at the others as they helped themselves.

-“So,” Mary said, eyeing some of the purple dishes that were passed to her.
+“So,” Mary hummed, eyeing the unusual purple vegetable mix that was passed to her.
 “What—are all of these dishes?
 I mean, those look like purple eggs and ham.”

 “Purple eggs and ham,” Nathan chuckled.

 “For real,” Ashley giggled.
-“It tastes surprisingly similar.
-They have some strange ingredients here, but Alice was giving me a rundown.”
+“It tastes surprisingly similar, but there’s this tang I can’t place.
+They have some strange ingredients here, too; Alice was giving me a rundown.”

 “What—color are your eggs?”
 Liz asked, suppressing a yawn.
 A smirk curved her lips as she helped herself to a fairly large portion, “Yellow?”